tylim88/tylim88/README.md

 <!-- [![tylim's wakatime stats](https://github-readme-stats.vercel.app/api/wakatime?username=tylim88)](https://github.com/anuraghazra/github-readme-stats) -->

-Stage 4 Typescript Patient.

-Curious about how to create an Odd Number Type?
-Then you have to check out my [articles](https://dev.to/dashboard) on all kinds of Typescript quirks, tips and techniques
+Are you curious about creating an [Odd Number Type](https://dev.to/tylim88/typescript-odd-number-type-1fj)?

+Or how to create a deep, type-safe database wrapper like FireSage and Firelord?

+You can find all these knowledge pieces and more in my [articles](https://dev.to/dashboard) on various TypeScript quirks, tips, and techniques.